Superconducting magnet: History

 Although the idea of making electromagnets with superconducting wire was proposed by Heike Kamerlingh Onnes shortly after he discovered superconductivity in 1911, a practical superconducting electromagnet had to await the discovery of superconducting materials that could support large critical supercurrent densities in high magnetic fields.
 The first successful superconducting magnet was built by G.B.
 Yntema in 1955 using niobium wire and achieved a field of 0.7 T at 4.2 K. Then, in 1961, J.E.
 Kunzler, E. Buehler, F.S.L.
 Hsu, and J.H.
-Wernick made the discovery that a compound of niobium and tin could support critical-supercurrent densities greater than 100,000 amperes per square centimeter in magnetic fields of 8.8 teslas.
-Despite its brittle nature, niobium-tin has since proved extremely useful in supermagnets generating magnetic fields up to 20 teslas.
+Wernick made the discovery that a compound of niobium and tin could support critical-supercurrent densities greater than 100,000 amperes per square centimetre in magnetic fields of 8.8 teslas.
+Despite its brittle nature, niobium–tin has since proved extremely useful in supermagnets generating magnetic fields up to 20 T.

 The persistent switch was invented in 1960 by Dwight Adams while a postdoctoral associate at Stanford University.
 The second persistent switch was constructed at the University of Florida by M.S. student R.D.
 Lichti in 1963.
 It has been preserved in a showcase in the UF Physics Building.

 In 1962, T.G.
 Berlincourt and R.R.
-Hake discovered the high-critical-magnetic-field, high-critical-supercurrent-density properties of niobium-titanium alloys.
-Although niobium-titanium alloys possess less spectacular superconducting properties than niobium-tin, they are highly ductile, easily fabricated, and economical.
-Useful in supermagnets generating magnetic fields up to 10 teslas, niobium-titanium alloys are the most widely used supermagnet materials.
+Hake discovered the high-critical-magnetic-field, high-critical-supercurrent-density properties of niobium–titanium alloys.
+Although niobium–titanium alloys possess less spectacular superconducting properties than niobium–tin, they are highly ductile, easily fabricated, and economical.
+Useful in supermagnets generating magnetic fields up to 10 teslas, niobium–titanium alloys are the most widely used supermagnet materials.

 In 1986, the discovery of high temperature superconductors by Georg Bednorz and Karl Müller energized the field, raising the possibility of magnets that could be cooled by liquid nitrogen instead of the more difficult-to-work-with helium.